Financing for equity in pre-primary education

 Family Allowance

 The Family Allowance, established by Law 277/2010, is a means-tested programme that provides financial support to families with children whose monthly net income falls below a set threshold.
-Its purpose is to improve the care, education, and upbringing of children, while encouraging school attendance among school-age children in beneficiary families.
-Under the law, the allowance is reduced by 20% or 50%, depending on the number of unjustified absences during a school semester.
-If a student accumulates more than 20 unjustified absences, the allowance may be further adjusted.
+Its purpose is to improve the care, education, and upbringing of children, while encouraging school attendance among pre-school-age children in beneficiary families.
 In 2023, the average monthly payment ranged from 90 to 512 lei, depending on family income, the number of children, and family type.

 Venitul Minim de Incluziune (VMI)

 Venitul Minim de Incluziune (VMI) is a broad social assistance benefit introduced in Romania to support low-income families and individuals facing economic hardship.
 It replaces previous forms of social aid and has two main components: a general inclusion allowance for those with incomes below a certain threshold and a supplementary allowance for families with children.
-For families with children, eligibility for the child allowance component is conditional on children’s continuous school attendance.
+For families with children, eligibility for the child allowance component is conditional on children’s continuous school attendance (starting from 3 years old).
 The amount received depends on family composition and income, with requirements such as regular school participation designed to encourage educational inclusion and prevent poverty among children.

 Tichete sociale pentru sprijin educațional programme